Really? Gin and tonic cake – good for you? Except of course it could make you slightly tipsy and put you on a bit of a sugar high…

 - Remove from the oven.

-- Remove from tin after a couple of minutes, and then set aside while you make the drizzle.
+- Remove from tin after a couple of minutes, leaving the lined baking paper on the cake (otherwise the drizzle will go everywhere), and then set aside while you make the drizzle.

 - For the drizzle, combine the sugar, gin – 6 shots (150ml or so), tonic water and the remaining lemon juice in a bowl.
 After letting the cake cool for 5 to 10 mins, prick the surface with a fork, then slowly pour over the drizzle as evenly as you can.